Where operational excellence meets expansion opportunity

 In South Texas, the first greenfield LNG export facility in the contiguous United States stands as an example of Cheniere’s history of operational excellence, delivering new infrastructure ahead of schedule and producing energy safely and reliably.
 With access to abundant, low-cost natural gas and a proposed and fully permitted expansion project, the Corpus Christi Liquefaction facility also provides Cheniere potential for growth as the world requires new sources of cleaner energy solutions.

 Cheniere’s 1,000+ acre Corpus Christi Liquefaction facility (CCL) is located in the Corpus Christi Bay in San Patricio County, Texas, where energy infrastructure and estuaries coexist.
-CCL currently has two fully operational liquefaction units — or “trains” — and a third train is expected to be completed in 2021.
-The first two trains were completed ahead of schedule and within budget, and the third is currently tracking on an accelerated delivery pace.
-Each train is designed to produce up to 5 million tonnes per annum (mtpa) of LNG.
+CCL currently has three fully operational liquefaction units — or “trains.”
+All three trains were completed ahead of schedule and within budget, and each train is designed to produce ~5 million tonnes per annum (mtpa) of LNG.

 Construction of this liquefaction project was a massive undertaking.
 If we added up each of the components of the two trains currently operating, we would need more than 190,000 cubic meters of concrete, more than 45,000 tonnes of structural steel, 322 kilometers of pipe and 4,000 kilometers of electrical cable.
 That’s enough cable to cover the distance from California to North Carolina!
 And because of the biodiversity of CCL’s location, as part of our development project, we facilitated the permitting, design and construction of more than $8 million of breakwater protection projects.